-The purpose of this guidance, initially considered by the NEC in 2013, is to ensure that all members of Congress can participate fully in Congress business in the confidence that their views will be heard and respected even by those who disagree with them.
-Nothing in this guidance is intended to stop full and frank debate of important policy issues on which delegates may have opposing views.
-Congress must always be a place where honest and open debate takes place.
-However in voicing these differences intimidating or abusive words or behaviour are never appropriate.
-All delegates have the right to participate in Congress without fear of bullying, intimidation or harassment.
+The purpose of this guidance is to ensure that all conference delegates can participate fully in the confidence that their views will be heard and respected even by those who disagree with them.
+Nothing in this guidance is intended to stop full and frank debate of important issues on which delegates may have opposing views.
+Conferences must always be a place where honest and open debate takes place.
+However, in voicing these differences, intimidating or abusive words or behaviour are never appropriate.
+All delegates have the right to participate without fear of bullying, intimidation or harassment.
 This guidance is intended to address behaviour which we would not expect members to tolerate in their workplace and which members should not be expected to tolerate at a UCU event.

 This guidance is drafted in mind of the fact that not all delegates have the same experience of trade union conferences as others.
-For some delegates, this will be their first Congress, and it may be their first time addressing a meeting.
-However, no participant should feel that part of attending and addressing Congress entails having to tolerate bullying or harassing behaviour.
+For some delegates, this will be their first conference, and it may be their first time addressing a meeting.
+However, no participant should feel that part of attending and addressing a conference entail having to tolerate bullying or harassing behaviour.